dumavit/pca-face-recognition/README.md

 ## Face recognition using PCA
-This is a final project on the Linear Algebra coursework.
+This is the final project on the Linear Algebra coursework.
 Authors: Vitalii Duma, Serhii Tiutiunnyk